-Economic data is integral to the price movements of currencies for two reasons – it gives an indication of how an economy is performing, and it offers insight into what its central bank might do next.
+Economic data is integral to the price movements of currencies for two reasons – it indicates how an economy is performing, and it offers insight into what its central bank might do next.

 Say, for example, that inflation in the eurozone has risen above the 2% level that the European Central Bank (ECB) aims to maintain.
 The ECB’s main policy tool to combat rising inflation is increasing European interest rates – so traders might start buying the euro in anticipation of rates going up.
-With more traders wanting euros, EUR/USD could see a rise in price.
+With more traders wanting euros, EUR/USD could see a price rise.

-Investors will try to maximise the return they can get from a market, while minimising their risk.
+Investors will try to maximize the return they can get from a market while minimizing their risk.
 So alongside interest rates and economic data, they might also look at credit ratings when deciding where to invest.

 How does forex trading work?